 In these countries, Portuguese is also a popular language for music and movies.
 Many African singers also have fans in Portugal and Brazil, thanks to this fact.
 This success allows these performers to gain more recognition and international support.

-There are several African writers who use the Portuguese language.
-These authors include Luandino Vieira, Mia Couto, Lopito Feijoo, Luis Kandjimbo and Manuel Rui.
-These writers are some of Africa's most famous figures.
+Several African writers use the Portuguese language.
+These authors include Luandino Vieira, Mia Couto, Lopito Feijoo, Luis Kandjimbo, and Manuel Rui.
+These writers are some of Africa’s most famous figures.
 Their books involve history, family life, tradition, and romance.
 These same authors receive praise for their embrace of Portuguese.

-In Africa, Portuguese also features a number of Creole influences.
-These languages are part of the common culture, inspired by Portuguese and travelers from Europe.
-For example, in Cape Verde, Crioulo levinho is a form of Creole with many of the same features of Portuguese.
+In Africa, Portuguese also features several Creole influences.
+These languages are part of the common culture, inspired by Portuguese and European travelers.
+For example, in Cape Verde, Crioulo levinho is a form of Creole with many of the same features as Portuguese.
 This type of Creole uses a lot of the same vocabulary and syntax as standard Portuguese.
 Even people who exclusively speak Creole have some understanding of standard Portuguese.
 Also, most of these creoles use Portuguese writing.
 Speakers can often switch between Creole and standard Portuguese without any problems.